uzysjung/UzysImageCropper/README.md

 An alternative to the UIImagePickerController editor with extended features.
 ![Screenshot](https://github.com/uzysjung/UzysImageCropper/raw/master/UzysImageCropper.png)

+**UzysImageCropper features:**

+* You can crop image to exact size which you assign
+* Support rotate, scale, move, restore action.
+* Support Both ARC and non-ARC Project
+*
 ## Installation
-Copy over the files libary folder to your project folder Support Both ARC and non-ARC Project
+Copy over the files libary folder to your project folder

 ## Usage

 Import header.